Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 When we have an empty directory that we might want to remove, we use the remove directory command
 ## rmdir

-When creating empty files, we can use the touch command followed by the name of the text file.
+When creating empty files, we can use the touch command followed by the name of the text file name.
 ## touch

 when navigating through the terminal, the tab assists you to autocomplete and saves you from alot of typing